 On 10 July 2018, Building Energy Exchange (BE-Ex) became a founding hub of this critical knowledge sharing network to bring high performance building best practices to scale.
-Additional centers are underway in Vancouver, British Columbia; Wexford, Ireland; Pittsburgh, Pennsylvania; and Brussels, Belgium.
-The network will expand as other communities join.
+Additional centers are underway and the Network will expand as other communities join.

 Global Building Network

 Working in parallel with the Network, the Global Building Network, a consortium of academic research institutions will also support and advance the principles of the Framework Guidelines.